ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

 # Install your SSL certificate
 {: #install-your-ssl-certificate}

-You can install the SSL Certificate you created in the previous step-by-step, [Deploying and Configuring the IBM© Hardware Security Module (HSM) with {{site.data.keyword.vpx_full}}](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-deploying-and-configuring-the-ibm-hardware-security-module-hsm-with-citrix-netscaler-vpx) for your {{site.data.keyword.vpx_full}}.
+You can install the SSL Certificate that you created in the previous step-by-step, [Deploying and Configuring the IBM© Hardware Security Module (HSM) with {{site.data.keyword.vpx_full}}](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-deploying-and-configuring-the-ibm-hardware-security-module-hsm-with-citrix-netscaler-vpx) for your {{site.data.keyword.vpx_full}}.
 {: shortdesc}

 To do so, perform the following procedure: